coderefinery/manuals/team-leaders.md

 - Everyone watches the CodeRefinery stream ({ref}`how to attend via livestream <attend-stream>`)
 - All communication, questions, and feedback happen via collaborative document ({ref}`Collaborative document mechanics <how-to-hackmd>`)
-- Exercises can be done individually, in a pre-formed or ad-hoc team, online or in person
+- Exercises can be done individually or in a pre-formed team, online or in person
 - Team leaders are an important link between the instructors and learners.
 Please:
   - In the collaborative document let us know about progress of the team and any issues
   - Be available for learners to ask their questions and lead discussions